imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 > We use `<ul>` to convey meaning and then use CSS to totally alter how it looks.|Like said before , CSS can be used to restyle lists to look very different from the default styling.|List of definition terms `<dt>` and definition descriptions `<dd>` of each term
 > We can leave the content in a list shaped layout or we can lay it out however we want.|We can leave the content in a list shaped layout or we can lay it out however we want.|
 > ![](https://user-images.githubusercontent.com/64577273/144982019-4dc43ead-b7b2-4cfc-ae5d-c2a7fb78ed40.jpg)|![](https://user-images.githubusercontent.com/64577273/144982027-ffe8927d-765d-4d5f-b404-488c15641f0b.jpg)|![](https://user-images.githubusercontent.com/64577273/144982036-acd91f81-b890-4293-a161-1c341f17a951.jpg)
-> [These first six examples are all unordered lists](https://codepen.io/jensimmons/pen/eYOyoJO?editors=1000)|rest 4 other examples of prior link are all ordered lists.|-
+> [These first six examples are all unordered lists](https://codepen.io/imahdio/pen/QWBapPK)|rest 4 other examples of prior link are all ordered lists.|-
 >
 > -HTML can mark the end and beginning of the whole list: unordered list , ordered lists and definition lists

-definition-description , a statement that explains the meaning of a word or phrase
+definition-description, a statement that explains the meaning of a word or phrase

 teaser-an article, advertisement, short film, etc. that gives a small amount of information about a subject, product, etc. in order to make people interested in seeing or hearing more about it later.

-bucket list-wish list , a list of the things that a person would like to do or achieve before they die
+bucket list-wish list, a list of the things that a person would like to do or achieve before they die

 indentation-the blank space produced by indenting